-The CY7C1412JV18 is organized internally as two arrays of 1M x 18.
-Accesses are completed in a burst of two sequential 18-bit data words.
+The CY7C1513JV18 is organized internally as four arrays of 1M x 18.
+Accesses are completed in a burst of four sequential 18-bit data words.
 Read operations are initiated by asserting RPS active at the rising edge of the positive input clock (K).
-The address is latched on the rising edge of the K clock.
 The address presented to the address inputs is stored in the read address register.
-Following the next K clock rise the corresponding lowest order 18-bit word of data is driven onto the $Q{[17:0]}$ using C as the output timing reference.
-On the subsequent rising edge of C, the next 18-bit data word is driven onto the $Q{[17:0]}$.
-The requested data is valid 0.45 ns from the rising edge of the output clock (C and C or K and K when in single clock mode).
+Following the next K clock rise, the corresponding lowest order 18-bit word of data is driven onto the Q[17:0] using C as the output timing reference.
+On the subsequent rising edge of C, the next 18-bit data word is driven onto the Q[17:0].
+This process continues until all four 18-bit data words have been driven out onto Q[17:0].
+The requested data is valid 0.45 ns from the rising edge of the output clock (C or C, or K or K when in single clock mode).
+To maintain the internal logic, each read access must be allowed to complete.
+Each read access consists of four 18-bit data words and takes two clock cycles to complete.
+Therefore, read accesses to the device cannot be initiated on two consecutive K clock rises.
+The internal logic of the device ignores the second read request.
+Read accesses are initiated on every other K clock rise.
+Doing so pipelines the data flow such that data is transferred out of the device on every rising edge of the output clocks (C and \overline{C} , or K and \overline{K} when in single clock mode).

-Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the output clocks (C/\overline{C}) .
-This allows for a seamless transition between devices without the insertion of wait states in a depth expanded memory.
+When the read port is deselected, the CY7C1513JV18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the positive output clock (C).
+This enables for a seamless transition between devices without the insertion of wait states in a depth expanded memory.